 As one of the most popular robo-advisors, Betterment has accumulated over $13.5 billion in client assets from hundreds of thousands of investors.
 Like other robo-advisors, Betterment relies on a computer model and a team of investment managers to manage client funds.
 In this Betterment review, we will see what sets Betterment apart from Wealthfront, Personal Capital, Ellevest, and other robo-advisors.

 Although Betterment has been an industry leader for years, it strengthened its claim as the best robo-advisor when it added human financial experts to its already strong product offering.
-It doesn’t hurt too that it has raised $275 million in venture funding to fine tune its products.

 With so many bells and whistles, you might expect Betterment to charge hefty fees, but its pricing is highly competitive, ranging from 0.25% to 0.40% depending on what service level you choose.
 If you want access to human advice, you will pay more but if you want automated investment management only, the lower fee applies.